jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 It's worth finding out when your local solar noon is.
 One way is to observe the shadow of a vertical pole over time.
 At solar noon, the pole's shadow will be at its shortest.
-It varies a bit over the seasons due to Earth's elliptic orbit, so you may want to just remember what time it comes on Christmas Eve<sup>d</sup>.
+Solar noon varies a bit over the seasons due to Earth's elliptic orbit, so you may want to just remember what time it comes on Christmas Eve<sup>d</sup>.
 That'll get you within 16 minutes, or 4°.

 <sup>d</sup> The time that you're looking for is your _solar MEAN noon_.
 Your
 _actual_ solar noon will occur at this time on April 15, June 15, September 1,